Personal Savings Allowance explained

 - basic rate taxpayers (20%) can earn £1,000 in tax-free interest each year

 - higher rate taxpayers (40%) can earn £500 in tax-free interest each year

-- If you're an additional rate taxpayer (45%), you don't get an allowance.
+- additional rate taxpayers (45%) don’t get an allowance